I am currently resuming my self-improvement task of learning Webassembly. Or, I should rather say, using Webassembly.

 TypeError: WebAssembly.Instance(): Import #0 module="env" error: module is not an object or function

-output above.
+That seems to match with the Import section in the objdump output above.
 Let's stick the memory and table in there.
 [2]

-And let's make a bold guess that the callback function call_me_sometime
+And let's make a bold guess that the callback function call_me_sometime needs to go in there aswell.

 0 const fs = require('fs'); 1 2 const memory = new WebAssembly.Memory({initial: 2}); 3 const table = new WebAssembly.Table({initial: 3, element: 'anyfunc'}); 4 const importsObj = { 5 env: { 6 memory: memory, 7 __linear_memory: memory, 8 __indirect_function_table: table, 9 call_me_sometime: (n) => { 10 let a = new Uint8Array(memory.buffer, n, 9) 11 a.set([0x66, 0x6f, 0x6f], 0); 12 console.debug('heap is at: ' + n); 13 console.log('heap contains: ' + new TextDecoder().decode(a)); 14 }, 15 }, 16 } 17 18 async function init() { 19 const code = fs.readFileSync('./bare.wasm'); 20 const m = new WebAssembly.Module(code); 21 const i = new WebAssembly.Instance(m, importsObj); 22 i.exports.foo(); 23 } 24 init();